Home Recipes Cream and Jam Long John Doughnut Recipe

 Long John Doughnut recipe

-Fill a large deep fry pan about halfway with canola or vegetable oil.
-And heat on medium-low heat until it reaches 180 C or F. It does take a while to heat, so you can start this before the dough has finished proving.
+Fill a large, deep-fry pan about halfway with canola or vegetable oil.
+Heat on medium-low heat until it reaches 180C or 350F.
+Heating does take a while, so you can start this before the dough has finished proving.

 Long John Doughnut recipe

-However, mine drops to around 160 C and holds and cooks just fine; they take a little longer to go golden brown.
+However, mine drops to around 160 C and holds and cooks just fine; they take a little longer to golden brown.

 You can adjust accordingly.